Expansion of the National Rugby League: Queensland

-Another bid intended to represent the South Island was announced on 14 March 2024, headed by former Rugby New Zealand and NRL chief executive David Moffett, with the name for the proposed team revealed to be the South Island Kea.
-This team would also make use of the Te Kaha stadium.
+A third Brisbane-based club could follow the Dolphins' entry into the NRL.
+Two clubs in the Queensland Cup - the Brisbane Tigers and the Ipswich Jets were involved in the Brisbane Firehawks and Brisbane Jets bids, respectively, that contested for the 17th team in 2020 and were ultimately beaten by the Dolphins.
+Both clubs seek to tap into Brisbane's south-western growth corridor which is undergoing rapid development, and utilise their Queensland Cup teams' respective home grounds as training bases.
+The Tigers' home at Langlands Park was redeveloped in 2023, including a high performance centre, to support its efforts to enter the NRL.
+Redevelopment of the North Ipswich Reserve where the Jets are based is expected to be completed in 2027.

+Other consortiums based in Logan and Toowoomba were revealed through media reports in 2026.

-Past bids
+Former bids

-Other consortiums and clubs have expressed interest in launching an NRL team in past years.
-These bids have gone quiet more recently and are considered defunct.
+Other consortia and clubs have expressed interest in launching an NRL team in past years.
+These bids are considered defunct due to a lack of recent activity as of 2026.

-Brisbane Bombers/Jets

-The Brisbane Jets bid was one of three considered by the NRL in 2021.
-An amalgamation of two other Brisbane-based bids, the Jets sought to tap into the south-west of Brisbane, including with a 20,500-seat stadium in Ipswich.

 Brothers Leprechauns

 In April 2013, a bid was made to bring Brothers Leprechauns into the NRL, uniting and representing a large base revolving around over 40 Brothers clubs across three states.
 Bid founder Justin Barlow proposed to base a Brothers NRL team at Corbett Park in Brisbane’s northern suburbs and primarily play out of Suncorp Stadium.
-The team was also proposed to take a handful of home games each year to regional centres, and would be the pathway for junior rugby league players that come up through a club in the Brothers Confraternity.
+The team was also proposed to take a handful of home games each year to regional centres, and would be the pathway for junior rugby league players who come up through a club in the Brothers Confraternity.

-The Brothers Confraternity made no expression of interest when the NRL declared its interest in introducing another Brisbane-based side in 2020.